Solid Modeling

 Smoothing Angle

-A union's SmoothingAngle property smooths angles between surfaces of a union.
+A solid modeled part's SmoothingAngle property smooths angles between adjacent surfaces of the same color or material.
 A higher value produces a smoother appearance while a lower value produces a rougher appearance with more sharp edges.

-While a value between 30 and 70 degrees usually produces a good result, values between 90 and 180 degrees are not recommended as they may cause a "shadowing" effect on unions with sharp edges.
+While a value between 30 and 70 degrees usually produces a good result, values between 90 and 180 are not recommended as they may cause a "shadowing" effect on unions and intersections with sharp edges.

 In-Experience Solid Modeling